-Overall, Cequent's operating profit margin increased from approximately 7.1% for the quarter ended March 30, 2003 to approximately 10.7% for the quarter ended March 31, 2004 due principally to higher sales volumes, improved operating efficiencies and overall lower operating costs.
+Overall, Cequent's operating profit margin increased from approximately 8.2% for the quarter ended March 30, 2003 to approximately 11.3% for the quarter ended March 31, 2004 due to higher sales volumes, improved operating efficiencies and overall lower operating costs.

 Industrial Specialties.
-Net sales during the quarter ended March 31, 2004 increased \$8.5 million, or approximately 15.8%, compared to the first quarter of 2003 as a result of improved demand for our products in the commercial construction, energy and petrochemical, general industrial and defense markets, as well as an increased focus on our national sales program during the first quarter 2004.
-Sales increased at Lamons Gasket due primarily to achieving full run rate levels on a new contract with a major customer.
-Sales increased at Norris Cylinder due to improved economic conditions in industrial markets.
+Net sales during the quarter ended March 31, 2004 increased \$8.5 million, or approximately 15.8%, compared to the first quarter of 2003 as a result of improved demand for our

+Norris Cylinder due to improved economic conditions in industrial markets.
 Sales increased at Compac due primarily to higher sales of asphalt-coated products.